AI travel planner test in Dubrovnik Old Town, using a steep stone alley as part of a real trip review.

 What didn’t: AI Assistant is limited on the free plan.
 Hotel suggestions — Hotel Excelsior or Villa Dubrovnik at €200–400/night — ran higher than necessary.
 No mention of ferry, border, or road conditions.

-Wanderlog app — Dubrovnik City Walls detail with ratings, photo, and interactive map
+Wanderlog recommending Dubrovnik City Walls with a coastal photo, ratings, and map details.

 AI Travel Planner Comparison: What Each Tool Promised